mirage/qubes-mirage-firewall/README.md

 Note: the object files are stored in the `_build` directory to speed up incremental builds.
 If you change the dependencies, you will need to delete this directory before rebuilding.

-If you want to build on Debian, follow the instructions at [docker.com][debian-docker] to get Docker and then run `sudo ./build-with-docker.sh` as above.

 It's OK to install the Docker package in a template VM if you want it to remain after a reboot, but the build of the firewall itself should be done in a regular AppVM.